60+ must-see user persona templates

 There are no straight up rules for creating user personas.
 You can put a physical persona together using paper and a photo, or you can make one digitally and print it out or share it with your colleagues.

-Furthermore, if there isn’t a user persona template that matches your needs, or you want to get more creative, then you can try one of the following three user persona generators:
+If you can’t find the template for you, or if you’re feeling creative, then you can try one of the following three user persona generators:

 1. Hubspot